HaoranYi/kin_scripts/notes/shred.md

 ## Shred generation

 The array of [Entry] for a particular block are serialized and chunked into data shreds.
-Data shreds feed into Reed-solmon coder to generate parity shred.
+Data shreds feed into Reed-solomon coder to generate parity shred.
 Data and coding shreds are stored into blockstore (i.e. rocksdb) and broadcasted through turbine.
 The particular Reed-solomon coding is 32:32 redundancy.
 Data and code have the same number of shreds.